dineshchauhan7711/mongodb-demo/README.md

 # MongoDB and NestJS Project

 This project demonstrates the integration of MongoDB with NestJS using TypeScript.
-It provides a set of APIs for user management and post management.
+It provides a set of APIs for user management, post management and includes a chat feature for real-time communication.

 ## Features